 We are just 10 days away from this year’s World Day of Remembrance.
 The theme of this year’s event is ‘Remember.
 Support.
 Act.’
 We will take time to remember all who have been lost from traffic violence since last year’s World Day of Remembrance (11/19/23) with a focus on the alarming rise in fatal hit-and-runs.

 On November 17th, we’ll gather at Carroll Park (5801 Girard Ave.), meeting in the center of the park for a press conference starting at 11:30 AM.
+The Bicycle Club of Philadelphia will be leading a ride to and from the rally (ride details.)
 Thank you to the Friends of Carroll Park for co-hosting this event and supporting families who have lost loved ones to traffic violence.

 Our Advocates: